Special education students take ABE to Maryland schools

 One ECU student remarked, “These classrooms made me more passionate about inclusive education and have given me the tools and experiences to make them happen in my future classrooms and school districts.
 I have the information I need to fight the common arguments gen-ed teachers and school administrators use to keep students with disabilities out of the typical classrooms.”

-This trip was a collaborative effort between ECU’s Deparment of Special Education, Foundations and Research, the Office of Equity and Diversity and the Center for Leadership and Civic Engagement, as well as a community partner — the North Carolina Down Syndrome Alliance.
+This trip was a collaborative effort between ECU’s Department of Special Education, Foundations and Research, the Office of Equity and Diversity and the Center for Leadership and Civic Engagement, as well as a community partner — the North Carolina Down Syndrome Alliance.

 Students thought about their experience through a video blog assignment and a series of reflection posts.